Ahacad/learning/README.md

 **Ideal effect of this repo**: when I want to dive into a subject I can easily find high-quality information here.

 **Philosophy of this repo**: *you are what you read*.
-This is at least half true (same people same reading very different results), I hope to leave a record of my learning path, and provide some guidances (hopefully) to yet another hacker out there.
+This is at least half true (same people same reading but with very different results).
+I hope to leave a record of my learning path (which can then remind myself of what I might know and what I do not), and provide some guidances (hopefully) to yet another hacker out there.

 ### Design of the repo structure (WIP)